Samsung/tizen-docs/docs/application/dotnet/guides/applications/component-based-app.md

   A Tizen native component based application [transitions through various states](#application_states) during its lifecycle.

+- Application event callbacks

+  The component based application can receive applications state change events.
+You can register [callbacks for these events](#application_register) to react to them.

+- Component's states and event callbacks
   - Frame component states

     A frame component [transitions through various states](#frame_component_states) during its lifecycle.

   - Frame component event callbacks

     The component based application can receive frame component state change events.
 You can register [callbacks for these events](#frame_component_callbacks) to react to them.

   - Service component states

     A service component [transitions through various states](#service_component_states) during its lifecycle.

   - Service component event callbacks

     The component based application can receive service component state change events.
 You can register [callbacks for these events](#service_component_callbacks) to react to them.

   - Widget component states

     A widget component [transitions through various states](#widget_component_states) during its lifecycle.

   - Widget component event callbacks

     The component based application can receive widget component state change events.
 You can register [callbacks for these events](#widget_component_callbacks) to react to them.

 - Application behavior attributes